Laser Cataract Surgery | St. Louis MO | Hill Vision Services

-Early in 2013, I wrote a blog piece about the addition of femtosecond laser technology as an adjunct to our traditional technique of phacoemulsification cataract surgery.
+Early in 2013, I wrote a blog piece about the addition of femtosecond laser technology to cataract surgery.
 Now, I would like to revisit this concept and share my experience of the past several months with you.
-I am currently certified to use both the Alcon LenSx as well as the Bausch & Lomb Victus femtosecond lasers for laser-assisted cataract surgery.
+I am currently certified to use both the Alcon LenSx as well as the Bausch & Lomb Victus femtosecond lasers for laser-assisted surgery to treat cataracts.

 In summary, patients who fit into one of the categories above and who are willing to spend additional, out-of-pocket dollars for their surgery are likely to benefit from the added precision and safety of femtosecond laser-assisted cataract surgery.
 This service is available to my patients at both the St. Charles Surgery Center and the St. Louis Eye & Surgery Center.

 If you are interested in laser-assisted cataract surgery, contact us at any of our three locations.